Table of Contents

 This is India’s greenest music festival, dedicated to sustainability and eco-friendly practices.
 The stages are made from recycled materials, and the festival promotes zero waste.

-The lineup covers a range of music from electronic, jazz, indie, and fusion acts.
+The lineup of Echoes of Earth covers a range of music from electronic, jazz, indie, and fusion acts.
 Echoes of Earth is one of the music concert festivals in India that promises new art installations powered by renewable energy and interactive workshops with its new edition.

-Earthy, creative, and inspiring.
+Earthy, creative, and inspiring, this one must not be missed.
 Great for those who love music and care about the planet.

 8. SulaFest, Nashik

-Music on a weekend you’ll never forget.
+Music on a weekend you will never forget.
 SulaFest is held at Sula Vineyards and mixes indie, pop, reggae, and electronic music with the experiences of wine-tasting and gourmet food.

 The 2026 edition is the festival’s special 15th Anniversary.
 It promises a much bigger and more immersive experience.
 Expect expert-led wine-pairing sessions and vineyard tours.
 There will be late-night DJ parties among the grapevines.
 It features a great mix of Indian and international music acts.

-Classy yet fun.
+Something classy yet fun, then go here.
 Think about an experience of grooving to live music with a glass of red in hand, surrounded by endless rows of vineyards.

 9. Mahindra Blues Festival, Mumbai